ubco-W2022T2-data301/project-group16/final_report_group16.md

 ![Cost of living indexes vs McDonald's meal](images/RYplot9.png)

-According to this plot the cost of a McDonald's meal does not accurately depict the overall affordability in a country since the Weighted Cost of Living Index by country has a correlation value of `0.47`.
+According to this plot, the cost of a McDonald's meal does not accurately depict the overall affordability in a country since the Weighted Cost of Living Index by country has a correlation value of `0.47`.
 This is also the case for the Housing and transportation index with an even lower correlation of `0.27`.

-Where the cost of McDonald's meal may provide some estimation on affordability within a country is with the food index given there is a `0.74` correlation value.
+Where the cost of McDonald's meals may provide some estimation of affordability within a country is with the food index given there is a `0.74` correlation value.

-We can then answer this question by confirming that in this case the price of a McDonald's meal is an okay indicator when it comes to the overall cost of food in a country.
+We can then answer this question by confirming that in this case, the price of a McDonald's meal is an okay indicator when it comes to the overall cost of food in a country.

 ### **1.3:** *How do the prices of different types of transportation (public transit, taxi, personal car) vary across different countries and how does this variation relate to differences in income and cost of living?*

- The purpose of this question was to analyze whether or not when the ability to transport yourself (to your job) is cheaper whether or not you earn more.
+ The purpose of this question was to analyze whether or not when the ability to transport yourself (to your job) is cheaper and whether or not you earn more.
 To answer this question I took 5 richer and 5 developing countries and compared the cost of each type of transportation alongside the monthly salary for each country.

 ![Transport types and monthly salary 10 countries](images/RYplot10.png)